 Using deep learning functionality includes two stages:

-- training the model - automatically generating a model based on features learned from training examples,
+- Training - generating a model based on features learned from training samples (using Deep Learning Editor),

-- using the model - applying the model to new images in order to perform certain machine vision tasks.
+- Inference - applying the model on new images in order to perform certain machine vision tasks.

-- Features detection (segmentation) - This technique is used to precisely segment one or more classes of features within an image.
-The pixels belonging to each class must be marked by the user in the first step.
+- Feature detection (segmentation) - This technique is used to precisely segment one or more classes of features within an image.
+The pixels belonging to each class must be marked by the user in the training step.
 The result of this technique is an array of probability maps for every class.

-- Object classification - This technique is used to identify affiliation of object to one of predefined classes.
-First, it is necessary to provide images which represent the classes.
-The result of this technique is an assignment of image to one of the classes with indicated confidence of classification.
+- Object classification - This technique is used to mark objects/images with one of the predefined classes.
+First, it is necessary to provide a training set of labeled images.
+The result of this technique are a name of a class and a classification confidence level for a given image.

 Deep neural networks